SivapriyaVenkateswarar/Compiler_Design/Notes/Syntax_directed_translator.md

          translate(Term);
          handle('+'); }  // Semantic action
       - Attribute: A quantity associated with the construct.
+      - Quantities can be associated with programming constructs using grammars.
         - Eg:
             - Type information (eg: FLOAT, BOOL)
             - Intermediate code fragments (eg: instructions generated for an expression)